braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/google_tag_manager.md

 # Google Tag Manager for iOS

-Braze's iOS SDK can be initialized and controlled by tags configured within Google Tag Manager.
+Braze's Swift SDK can be initialized and controlled by tags configured within Google Tag Manager.

-As a prerequisite for this implementation, your iOS SDK integration must be complete.
+As a prerequisite for this implementation, your Swift SDK integration must be complete.

 ## Configuring your Google Tag Manager {#configuring-ios-google-tag-manager}